Victoria Chebotaeva

 My current interests include alternative assessment methods, active learning, and building equitable learning environments in undergraduate mathematics classrooms.

-I am currently teaching Linear Algebra and Introduction to Proof courses.
+I am currently teaching Business Calculus.
 In addition to teaching, I lead an undergraduate research group in mathematical modeling.
 Together, we explore applied problems through the lens of differential equations and computational simulations, giving students the opportunity to engage with research at an early stage in their academic careers.

-This past summer, I also participated in STEM for the Future, an international program dedicated to inspiring and supporting students in STEM fields through workshops and mentoring.
+I also participate in STEM for the Future, an international program dedicated to inspiring and supporting students in STEM fields through workshops and mentoring.

 Please, contact me via email: chebotae@usc.edu